plotly/plotly.js/CUSTOM_BUNDLE.md

 git clone --branch <version> https://github.com/plotly/plotly.js.git
 ```

-Note: For CI, it's faster to do `git clone --depth 1` flag to only get one commit.
+Note: For CI, it's faster to do `git clone --depth 1` to only get one commit.

 Move to plotly.js folder then install plotly.js dependencies:
 ```sh